 2019 Oregon Junior Golf Internship

-The Oregon Golf Association is offering one 9-month USGA P.J.
+The Oregon Golf Association is offering a half-year USGA P.J.
 Boatwright, Jr. Internship position focusing on Oregon Junior Golf Tournament Operations designed to provide valuable hands-on experience to an individual who is interested in pursuing a career in golf administration, sports management or event management.

 Responsibilities: The P.J.
 Boatwright, Jr. intern will work primarily with Oregon Junior Golf, with additional departmental exposure to the Oregon Golf Association including Championship events, Handicapping and Course Rating, Communications and Marketing, and Member/Club Relations and Development.